LiamJCates/Programming-Notes/Java/SyntaxSemanticsNotes/ClassImplementation/Class Components.md

 ### Class
+In Java programs, classes are the basic building blocks.
+When defining a class, you describe all the parts and characteristics of one of those building blocks.
+To use most classes, you have to create objects.
+An object is a runtime instance of a class in memory.
+An object is often referred to as an instance since it represents a single representation of the class.
+All the various objects of all the different classes represent the state of your program.
+A reference is a variable that points to an object.

 In Java, everything goes in it's own class and every Java application has to have at least one class Each java source file typically holds one class or interface definition.
 The programs used by clients typically consist of a collection of classes